airbytehq/airbyte/docs/integrations/destinations/gcs.md

 { "_airbyte_ab_id": "0a61de1b-9cdd-4455-a739-93572c9a5f20", "_airbyte_emitted_at": "1631948170000", "_airbyte_data": { "user_id": 456, "name": { "first": "Jane", "last": "Roe" } } }
 ```

-Output JSONL files can be compressed using GZIP compression.
-When the files are compressed, the file extension will be `.jsonl.gz`.
+Output files can be compressed.
+The default option is GZIP compression.
+If compression is selected, the output filename will have an extra extension (GZIP: `.jsonl.gz`).

 ### Parquet